lucasyanetsko/rebatetool/PROJECT_SUMMARY.md

-# 🎉 Project Summary - EcoRebates Platform Demo
+# 🎉 Project Summary - Everblue Catalyst Platform Demo

 ## What We Built